-Organizations that continue to retain a Windows XP environment not only are leaving themselves exposed to security risks and support challenges but also are wasting budget dollars that would be better used in modernizing their IT investments.
+Organisations that continue to retain a Windows XP environment are not only leaving themselves exposed to security risks and support challenges but are also wasting budget that would be better used in modernising their IT investments.

 Why Sticking with Windows XP Is a Bad Idea (May 2012)